google/earthenterprise/docs/geedocs/docsrc/answer/fusionAdministration/confTaskRulesForFusionPerf.rst

       .. _prune-percent:

-      Another experimental option in ``misc.xml`` allows the user to limit how often the cache is pruned.
+      Another experimental option in ``misc.xml`` allows the user to limit how often the asset and asset version caches are pruned, which can improve performance.
 This option is controlled by ``PrunePercent`` and is set to 100 by default.
 Assets that have been moddified can not be removed from the cache until they are written to disk.
 If the number of unwritten modified assets exceeds the configured percentage of the cache size, the cache will not attempt to prune.
 The value for ``PrunePercent`` can be any number from 0 up to 100.

       The Xerces library maintains a separate cache for dealing with XML files.
 Users can modify aspects of this cache through a